IELTS Speaking Sample 44

 Q. What is your full name?

-A. My name is Huan Ruan.
-You can call me Ruan.
+A. My full name is Huan Ruan.
+You can, however, call me "Ruan" if you like.

 Q. Can I see your ID?